baseapp/wpbase-cache/readme.txt

 == Description ==

 Plugin is developed to compile all different plugins used for hosting wordpress on varnish + nginx + php-fpm + php-apc server stack.
-This plugin includes nginx-compatibility, hyper-cache for nginx and page cache.
+This plugin includes nginx-compatibility, db-cache-reloaded-fix for nginx and page cache.
 This plguin also support varnish cache management with given default.vcl

 == Installation ==